sinch/devexp-assessment/README.md

 2. Navigate to the root of the cloned repository on your local machine
 3. If not yet installed, install Docker on your machine
 4. Execute the command `docker compose up`
+5. (If instructed, run the command `docker compose pull` to fetch the latest version of the Docker image)

 This command will start 3 servers locally:
  - http://localhost:8080 => Swagger UI